Making a Difference in the Community Through Transportation

 So when Courtney returned to the United States, she decided to enroll in the UW Master of Sustainable Transportation degree program.
-She graduated in 2016 and landed a job as an assistant traffic engineer for the City of Auburn.
+She graduated in 2016 and is now a transportation engineer for Pierce County.

 “I learned so much in the program, and now I’m able to take what I've learned and bring perspective to my job and the community that we serve,” she said.
 “I feel the degree helped get me to where I need to be.”

 Can you talk a bit about your job and the work you do?

 Right now I’m a transportation engineer with Pierce County Planning and Public Works.
 My main duties include development and maintenance of the Americans with Disabilities Act transition plan for the public right-of-way.
 This includes developing and scheduling improvement projects to support the priorities and goals of the transition plan.
 I'm also involved in grant writing and grant administration for projects that are expected to positively impact the county’s transportation network.
 I feel fortunate to work with many professionals hoping to make a positive difference in transportation.